 - 1. Once adopted, the Department Bylaws remain in effect for five academic years including the one in which they were adopted. - 2.
-The Department Bylaws may be renewed during the fifth academic year by a majority affirmative vote by secret ballot of the tenure-track Department faculty.
+The Department Bylaws may be renewed during the fifth academic year and every fifth year thereafter by a majority affirmative vote by secret ballot of the tenure-track Department faculty.